3 Responsible financing

 Special sectors:

-• Due to the restriction on foreign engagement and sectoral composition, as of 31 December 2024; there is no direct financing in the following areas: Arctic drilling, oil sands/fracking, coal extraction, mining.
+- Due to the restriction on foreign engagement and sectoral composition, as of 31 December 2025; there is no direct financing in the following areas: Arctic drilling, oil sands/fracking, coal extraction, mining.
+SZKB operates regionally and therefore has minimal involvement with high-risk ESG practices or industries that cause significant environmental damage (e.g. deforestation, deep-sea fishing, mining).

-• Agriculture in Switzerland, and in the Canton of Schwyz in particular, is dominated by small-scale farms.
+- Agriculture in Switzerland, and in the Canton of Schwyz in particular, is dominated by small-scale farms.
 The average usable area per farm in the Canton of Schwyz is 16 hectares.
-SZKB does not have any exclusions for financing specific business sectors.
+SZKB does not have any exclusions in place for financing specific business sectors.
 The regulations of the Canton determine the maximum amount of financing available for the specific agricultural enterprise.
 Legislation sets out extensive requirements for land management (environmental protection, biodiversity, water protection, sustainable land use) and animal welfare.
 Control mechanisms have been put in place by the state.
+The financing of agricultural properties is regulated in an internal SZKB directive, which is based on the legal requirements laid down by the Federal Act on Agricultural Land Law (BGBB) as well as on the cantonal regulations.

 Sustainable financing products

 SZKB defines general financing rules in an internal directive.
 Among other things, it states that creditworthiness and credit eligibility must be checked in relation to each commitment.
 SZKB is willing to support its clients even under challenging circumstances, also as part of its statutory mandate.
 SZKB supports clients throughout all phases and across generations.
-For this purpose, it has developed a consulting solution for the transfer of an owner-occupied property to the next generation that considers the individual circumstances and needs of clients (see Chapter 3.3 "Access to sustainable financial services", section Supporting clients throughout all phases.
+For this purpose, it has developed a consulting solution for the transfer of an owner-occupied property to the next generation that considers the individual circumstances and needs of clients.

 The internal directive on non-performing commitments requires, among other things, that clients with higher default risks must receive specific support from a specialist recovery team.
 SZKB is committed to working with its clients to identify sustainable solutions whenever possible.
 It is also possible to make adjustments to the loan terms, taking into account the default risk.
-The SZKB recovery team supports client advisors in relation to non-performing commitments and provides training for this purpose.
+SZKB supports its clients with a practical approach and examines individual contributions to financial stabilisation.
+The aim is to cooperate with the aim of developing viable solutions that promote both client success and risk minimisation.
+Thus, provided that the client’s renovation has a positive long-term effect and the client also makes a contribution, SZKB may consider measures such as repayment agreements, partial debt waivers or interest exemptions.
+The SZKB recovery team supports client advisors in relation to non-performing commitments and provides training for this purpose (recovery in situ: some of the information is the same for all sales units (what recovery does, general approach, etc.)).
+In addition, individual positions are discussed.
 The processes and guidelines are set out in an internal work instruction on mortgages and credit monitoring.
 The risks taken must always be quantifiable.
 Individual establishments or sectors are not kept on their feet simply for the sake of it.

 SZKB also works with the Guarantee Fund of the Canton of Schwyz to provide clients with access to additional sources of financing.
 The Guarantee Fund is a cantonal institution with a legal personality, and its registered office is in Schwyz.
 The purpose of the fund is to provide guarantees for loans, credits and guarantees for natural and legal persons resident or domiciled in the Canton of Schwyz who prove to be creditworthy and trustworthy.
 The fund is used to guarantee loans, credits and guarantees for which no or no fully bankable cover can be provided and which are needed for the following purposes:

-• For the acquisition, construction, maintenance and improvement of residential buildings, condominiums and commercial and agricultural real estate (real estate loans)
+- For the acquisition, construction, maintenance and improvement of residential buildings, condominiums as well as commercial and agricultural real estate (real estate loans)

 SZKB is responsible for reviewing applications and processing such loans.
 With this instrument, Schwyzer Kantonalbank can provide additional clients with sustainable access to financing, which also supports the promotion of business activity in the Canton of Schwyz.